Phasmatodea: Taxonomy

-While suggestions of have been made that various insects extending back to the Permian epoch represent stem-group phasmatodeans, the earliest unambigious members of the group are the Susumanioidea, which first appeared during the Middle Jurassic, and usually have two large pairs of wings.
-Modern phasmatodeans first appeared during the Early Cretaceous, with the cuirrently oldest known being Araripephasma from the Early Cretaceous (Aptian) Crato Formation of Brazil, around 113 million years old, which can be confidently assigned to the Euphasmatodea.
+While suggestions have been made that various insects extending back to the Permian epoch represent stem-group phasmatodeans, the earliest unambiguous members of the group are the Susumanioidea, which first appeared during the Middle Jurassic, and usually have two large pairs of wings.
+Modern phasmatodeans first appeared during the Early Cretaceous, with the currently oldest known being Araripephasma from the Early Cretaceous (Aptian) Crato Formation of Brazil, around 113 million years old, which can be confidently assigned to the Euphasmatodea.

 The earliest leaf insect (Phylliinae) fossil is Eophyllium messelensis from the 47-million-year-old Eocene of Messel, Germany.
 In size and cryptic (leaflike) body form, it closely resembles extant species, suggesting that the behavior of the group has changed little since that time.

-The Agathemerodea, previously placed at suborder level, is now considered nomen dubium.
+Over 3,500 species have been described, with many more yet to be described both in museum collections and in the wild.

 Select species

 One Australian species, the Lord Howe Island stick insect, is now listed as critically endangered.
 It was believed extinct until its rediscovery on the rock known as Ball's Pyramid.
 An effort is underway in Australia to rear this species in captivity.

 The best known of the stick insects is the Indian or laboratory stick insect (Carausius morosus).
 This insect grows to roughly 10 cm (4 in) and reproduces parthenogenically, and although males have been recorded, they are rare.

 Fossils of the extinct genus and species Eoprephasma hichensi have been recovered from Ypresian age sediments in the U.S. state of Washington and British Columbia, Canada.
 The species is one of the youngest members of the stem phasmatodean group Susumanioidea.